 March 2012: Wrote an overview of the Big Board attempting to use the format and style of Wikipedia.
 It was conditionally accepted by some Wikipedia editors in mid-April.
 It was indexed on the web for the last two weeks of April before being deleted on May 2, 2012 as original research.
 The intention was to have that work force us to find the primary reference articles that could justify using these concepts in the way we were using them.

 December 19, 2011: Substituted again.
 Initiated the Big Board of our little universe.

 March 2011: Asked to substitute for high school geometry classes to focus on the platonic solids.
 Engaged the icosahedron and dodecahedron.
 Developed models of a cumulative or Pentakis dodecahedron.

 Learned about the death of a friend, David Bohm (1992).
-Thought about a visit with him in 1977 and his little book, “Fragmentation and Wholeness” and now I asked the question, “What is inside the tetrahedron?”
+Thought about a visit with him in 1977 and his little book, “Fragmentation and Wholeness” and asked the question, “What is perfectly enclosed inside a tetrahedron?”